2013 – Gluten Free Living

 If you’re looking for a healthy, low calorie, gluten free, sugar free side dish or main dish, please consider this amazing option.
 It’s thick, nourishing and substantial.
 You really can serve this as a meatless main dish.
 It’s also wonderful reheated later!
 You won’t be disappointed by trying these tasty Mexican Stuffed Sweet Potatoes.

 Mexican Stuffed Sweet Potatoes are a spectacular Meatless Monday recipe.
-This picture shows all the cheddar cheese on top and the potato stuffed with corn, black beans, and red peppers.
+This picture shows all the Monterey Jack cheese on top and the potato stuffed with corn, black beans, and red peppers.

 Don’t Mexican Stuffed Sweet Potatoes look delicious?
 The combination of flavors in this great recipe are incredible.
 I couldn’t get enough of these potatoes.